-When you’re craving something, sometimes the hardest thing to do is just say no. In my program Master Your Diabetes, I talk about this concept called your inner werewolf.
+When you’re craving something, sometimes the hardest thing to do is just say no. In the past I’ve talked about this concept called your inner werewolf.

 Sometimes the best thing to do when you have a craving for something, it’s like the old Nike slogan – Just Do it.
 Really.
 Sometimes it’s best to just eat it.

 I know, I know.
 Here I am supposed to be the diabetes expert and I’m telling you to send your blood sugars souring.
 I know… but hear me out.

 Sometimes it’s best to have what it is your craving for, but only in a small amount so this way you’re not depriving yourself.
 Then once you regain some sanity you can make better decisions. 🙂